7,714 people live in Gatewood, where the median age is 43 and the average individual income is $78,062. Data provided by the U.S. Census Bureau.

 Orchard Street Ravine: Explore a two‑acre forested ravine with blackberry bushes.

-Local Spots: Enjoy drinks and live music at Westy’s Sports Bar, Locol Barley & Vine and other neighborhood pubs.
+Local Spots: Enjoy drinks and live music at The Westy Sports Bar, The Locöl Kitchen & Bar and other neighborhood pubs.

-Nearby Junctions: Shop and dine in Morgan Junction and Alaska Junction.
+Nearby Business Districts: Shop and dine in Morgan Junction and Alaska Junction.

 Gatewood Elementary School, located near Myrtle Reservoir Park, anchors the community.
 Denny International Middle School and Chief Sealth International High School serve older students.
-Neighborhood churches, the West Seattle YMCA and nearby Southwest Library offer community programs.
+Neighborhood churches, the West Seattle YMCA and nearby Southwest Branch of the Seattle Public Library offer community programs.

 Gatewood is primarily residential; walkability depends on elevation.
 Residents drive or bus to nearby commercial areas.
 Metro buses along California Avenue SW and 35th Avenue SW connect Gatewood to downtown and the rest of West Seattle.
 The RapidRide C line in nearby Morgan Junction offers quick downtown access.